Code-Institute-Submissions/webalyzer/README.md

 The desired features the app could contain includes the following features:

-- To be able to scrape the content of a webpage and analyze the content.
+- To be able to validate the standard `https://html.spec.whatwg.org` meta tags of a website.

 - To be able to scrape and validate all links of a webpage.

-- To validate the Python code of a file.
+- To validate a Python file.

 - To be able to add bulk URLs to validate/scrape.